rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 Dependencies allow us to formulate simple actions and join them together without having to write long and tedious __condition__ function sets which repeat the same __condition__ over and over again.
-A more extreme example of its use could be if we imagine multiple actions which should all be disabled if the current or next "note" was a rest, we would need to check whether both the current and next PNR were equivalent to the rest "note", this would bloat the __distance__ functions and make it a lot more difficult to write and read configurations.
+A more extreme example of its use could be if we imagine multiple actions which should all be disabled if the current or next "note" was a rest.
+We would need to check whether both the current and next PNR were equivalent to the rest "note" in every single action, this would bloat the __distance__ function set and make it a lot more difficult to write and read configurations.
 In this example one could instead just define a rest action that checks whether either of the PNRs are rests and applies no cost regardless, and then we define dependencies which disable all other actions if the rest action was triggered.

 Our final DSL configuration file looks like this: